 What Your Period Says About Your Health

-From puberty through to menopause your period changes and some of those changes can be significant.
+From puberty through to menopause your period changes and some of those changes can be significant for your health.

 Lots of things about your period, such as how often you get it, how long it lasts, and how heavy your flow is, can be different for every woman.